Your Itinerary

 Fly from Queenstown to Melbourne, Australia, and enjoy free time in the city.

 Spend the day exploring vibrant Melbourne.
 Set out on an optional excursion on the Great Ocean Road, following spectacular sea cliffs along the windswept Southern Ocean.
-Visit some of the region’s top wineries or wander the city’s narrow cobbled lanes and alleys, discovering quirky cafés and colorful murals.
+Wander the city’s narrow cobbled lanes and alleys, discovering quirky cafés and colorful murals.

 Catch a flight to Uluru, in the heart of the Australian outback.
 Visit the Cultural Centre of the Uluru–Kata Tjuta National Park—a UNESCO World Heritage site—and learn about the beliefs and customs of the Anangu, the area’s traditional Indigenous owners.
 Then take a guided walk along both the northwest and southern sides of Uluru to learn about the history of the area, hear the stories of the Anangu people and gaze upon these awe-inspiring uplifted sandstone rock formations.